svenbolte/wp-doodlez/README.md

-# WPdoodlez Forked Mod with Poll quizzz
+# WPdoodlez Forked Mod with Poll  and quizzz custom post type

+### WPDoodlez ###
-Doodlez: plan and vote to find a common appointment date with participiants for an event.
+plan and vote to find a common appointment date with participiants for an event.
 Works similar to Doodle(TM) for WordPress.

+### Poll###
-Poll: create classic polls to let visitors vote about a question
+create classic polls to let visitors vote about a question

+### Quizzz###
-Quizzz: Play a quiz game with one or four answers and hangman (galgenmännchen) option for finding the solution quizzz supports categories images and integrates them in single and header if used in theme
+Play a quiz game with one or four answers and hangman (galgenmännchen) option for finding the solution Quizzz supports categories images and integrates them in single and header if used in theme

 ## Why this fork?
 the main project was not updated for years now.
 I needed some features and added them to the project.